 All journalism majors are required to take In-Depth Reporting, the department's capstone course.
 During Spring term, students work in teams to report, write and produce multimedia projects on issues affecting people and businesses in Virginia and beyond.
 Students have examined everything from gaps in mental health and women’s health care to the challenges facing young people who want to be farmers.

 Why do people love sports?
 This course provides students with hands-on experience in covering local high school and college sports.
 Students report, write and produce stories that capture the public’s support of athletics that often transcends age, racial and class barriers.
 Their work is showcased weekly on the Rockbridge Report newscast and website.
+Students also have reported, written and designed a sports magazine.

 Majors, minors and non-majors work in teams during spring term to research, shoot, write, voice and edit 10-minute documentaries on people in a hidden or lesser known culture in Rockbridge County.